melissadelacruz/CSE-110-Spring-2025/index.md

 ### Command Line Steps

 1. Created a public GitHub repository with a `README.md` file.
+[Click for Github Repo here!](https://github.com/melissadelacruz/CSE-110-Spring-2025)
-2. **Cloned** the repository to my local machine
+2. **Cloned** the repository to my local machine with command: `git clone https://github.com/melissadelacruz/CSE-110-Spring-2025.git`
 3. **CD** into repo, create **new branch**, and **checkout** into that branch.
 I named mine `new-branch`.
 4. **Add** the new file to git
 5. **Commit** the files with the commit message "update readme file"